AllocZero/EfficientDynamoDb/website/docs/dev_guide/low-level.md

 ### Creating an attribute

-All attribute value types have implicit operators implemented, meaning there is no need to create the `AttributeValue` explicitly.
+All attribute value types have implicit operators implemented, meaning there is no need to explicitly create the `AttributeValue`.
 Instead, just assign the underlying attribute value type:

 ```csharp